 Q: Why do I crave snacking so much now that I’m working from home because of coronavirus and how can I stop it?

-As for your “craving”, the reason you find tasty, but unhealthy snacks, on your mind is that we all get attracted to the “Carb-Fat-Salt Trifecta”.
-There is a biological wiring from our tongue’s taste buds to the neurotransmitter release of our “feel-good” hormones, dopamine, serotonin, and oxytocin.
-These mood enhancers bathe our brain with a positive and uplifting break from the vigilant and diligent state that we typically experience throughout the day, when we’re under the influence of our stress hormone cortisol.
+As for your “craving”, the reason you find tasty but unhealthy snacks on your mind is that we all get attracted to the “Carb-Fat-Salt Trifecta”.
+There is biological wiring from our tongue’s taste buds to the neurotransmitter release of our “feel-good” hormones, dopamine, serotonin, and oxytocin.
+These mood enhancers bathe our brain with an uplifting break from our stress-filled day.
 So eating potato chips, which hit the trifecta on the head, makes us happier, chemically at least.
 Emotional eating is real!
-When we feel blue (disconnected, compressed, inundated, lonely, bored, exhausted, uncertain, etc), we are emotionally stressed.
-It is normal to unconsciously reach for a little something something to pick our mood up and feel satisfied.
+When we feel depressed, disconnected, lonely, bored, exhausted, we are emotionally stressed.
+It is normal to unconsciously reach for a little something-something to pick our mood up and feel satisfied.
 But that short term pleasure turns to long term pain.

 What is Mountain Trek?

 Mountain Trek is the health reset you’ve been looking for.
 Our award-winning retreat, immersed in the lush nature of British Columbia, will help you unplug, recharge, and roll back years of stress and unhealthy habits.
 To learn more about the retreat, and how we can help you reset your health, please email us at email@example.com or reach out below: